 “At a trial in the dutchy chamber 6 Elizabeth [1563/4] it appeared that the crown laid claim to the manors and wastes of Ovenden, Skircoat, Rishworth, Northland, Barsland, Waddesworth, Stansfeld, and Shelf…..On tryal the jury found for the defendant [Sir Henry Savile], for that he proved by many court rolls the possession of himself and his ancestors….[he] shewed an antient deed under seal, without date, declaring that Hamelyn earl Warren, owner of the lordship of Wakefield, had granted to Jordan son of Askolf [Essolf], ancestor to the defendant, his inheritance in Sowerbyshire; and that said Jordan did grant the fourth part of the said inheritance to Helie [Helias], his brother, and seven oxgangs of land in Stansfeld and in Rattonstall [Rawtenstall] and that the said Helie and his heirs should hold the said fourth part of the said Jordan and his heirs, as of the first begotten, by right of foreign service.”(Note: the term 'inheritance' is a little misleading and the consensus is that it refers to the lands that Hamelin had 'inherited' via his marriage to Isabel de Warenne, and not to anything Jordan had inherited from Essolf.)

 In short, it was Hamelin Earl Warenne who is said to have granted the township of Stansfield to Jordan son of Essolf.
 Some of this land was subsequently granted to Jordan's brother Helias.
-Part of these lands must also have passed to another of Jordan's brothers, John, who granted it to his [John's] daugher Amabella and Roger son of Warin on occasion of their marriage [see the Lancashire Origins page for more details].
+Part of these lands must also have passed to another of Jordan's brothers, John, who granted it to his (John's) daugher Amabella and Roger son of Warin on occasion of their marriage (see the Lancashire Origins page for more details).
 Roger and Amabella's son John appears to be the first person actually born as a 'de Stansfeld'.
+As to Wyon Maryons, bearing in mind that we are looking at a period when much communication was spoken rather than written, it is perhaps worth noting that Wyon is not dissimilar in sound from either Warin or Warenne.

-Our surname can be found in over 70 forms across the centuries.
-I have standardised my own references to the name as Stansfield, but have tried to retain the original spellings when copying or transcribing from original records.
+Because of these variations that arise due to oral communication, our surname can be found in over 70 forms across the centuries.
+I have standardised some references to the name as Stansfield, but have tried to retain the original spellings when copying or transcribing from original records.
 But the further back in time one's research goes, the more it will be apparent that spelling variations were the norm.
 Indeed, one will often come across a single document within which the same individual has his or her name spelled in multiple ways.

 Before the use of surnames became the norm, people were identified by their kinship (eg. son of Robin, eventually becoming the surname Robinson), by their trade (eg. Smith), or by the place they came from (which is the case with Stansfield).